ant512/WoopsiGfx/README.md

 Requirements
 ------------

 To compile the project you need devKitARM.

 Installation
 ------------

 Create a new directory called "libwoopsigfx" in your devkitPro directory.
 In Windows, for example, this would typically be "C:\devkitPro".
 Copy the "icon", "lib" and "include" directories from this archive into the new directory.
-In Windows, you will end up with the following directory
+In Windows, you will end up with the following directory structure:
-  structure:

     C:\devkitPro\libwoopsigfx\icon
     C:\devkitPro\libwoopsigfx\include
     C:\devkitPro\libwoopsigfx\lib

-  Alternatively, if you have installed devKitPro to the default directory (C:\devkitPro in Windows, or /opt/devkitpro in Linux/OSX), you can run the deploy script in the libwoopsigfx folder of this archive.
-Windows users should double-click the "deploy.bat" file.
-Linux/OSX users should open a shell, navigate to the libwoopsigfx folder, and run "sudo bash deploy.sh".
-  Type in your password when prompted.
-These scripts will copy the necessary files automatically.

 Once you've done installed WoopsiGfx, you can test the installation by trying to compile the "simplepicture" example project in the "tests" folder of this archive.
 Open a shell, navigate to its directory, and type "make".
 If this successfully produces a ROM file then the installation worked.

 Credits and Acknowledgements
 ---------------------------